rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 3.

 - Make sure your Calling Policy allows SIP devices to be used for calls (slider right near the bottom)
-- Make sure your user account has an Shared Device License, and IP Phone Policy where the sign in mode is set to CommonAreaPhoneSignIn (you have to do this through PowerShell, its not visible in the Admin Centre)
+- Make sure your user account has an Shared Device License, and
+- IP Phone Policy where the sign in mode is set to CommonAreaPhoneSignIn (you have to do this through PowerShell, its not visible in the Admin Centre)
-- Make sure your user account has a PSTN number assigned (We used a Calling Plan number which worked fine)
+- Make sure your user account has a PSTN number assigned (Use a Calling Plan)

 ## Licenses Needed:
 - Microsoft Teams Shared Devices - Enables the use of non-Teams Rooms shared devices with Microsoft Teams - From ‎$8.00‎ ‎licenses‎/month